infantesromeroadrian/BANK-Fraud-Transactions/README.md

 To set up the project environment:
 1. Clone the repository to your local machine 🖥️.
 2. Ensure that Python 3.6+ is installed 🐍.
-3. Install the required Python packages using `pip install -r requirements.txt` 📌.
+3. Install the required Python packages using `poetry install` 📌.

 ## Usage 🚀
 To run the Streamlit app locally: